 Construction of either the Fljótshnúkur Power Plant or the Hrafnabjörg Power Plant would cause the renowned Aldeyjarfoss waterfall to dry up.
 The waterfall is considered one of Iceland‘s most beautiful waterfalls, with its unique columnar basalt formations.

-The Hrafnabjörg Power Plant A proposal is for an 88 MW plant at Hrafnabjörg with a reservoir in Fljótsdalur valley south of Hrafnabjörg.
+The Hrafnabjörg Power Plant proposals entail a plant at Hrafnabjörg with a reservoir in Fljótsdalur valley south of Hrafnabjörg.

-The 25 km reservoir would flood a large grown area in the Iceland Highlands.
+The 27 km˛ large reservoir would flood a large grown area in the Iceland Highlands.
 Króksdalur valley would be submerged.
-This valley lies at an altitude 300 m lower than surrounding areas, and rougly half of it supports vegetation.
+This valley lies at an altitude 300 m lower than surrounding areas, and roughly half of it supports vegetation.
 The valley‘s comparatively low altitude means that spring thaws arrive earlier than in surrounding areas, allowing vegetation, insects and birds to flourish.